moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 ![Server details](../../images/server_details.png "Server details")

-In the server details are displayed the IP address and the port number required to export your volume.
+The above picture shows the IP address and the port number required to export the volume in our example.

 ### Step 1 - Connect to a block device